 There is no need in using more than 25%, through my testing I found it will make no difference using more.

-Place your seed starting containers under grow lights after about 2 days
+Place your seed starting trays under grow lights after about 2 days

-Now that we have beautiful robust little seedlings that are about to out grow
+Now that you have learned and applied the technique of how to use worm castings for seed germination, you now have beautiful robust little seedlings that are about to out grow their starter containers.

-their starter containers, we will need to harden them off a couple of days then transplant them into larger containers or into your prepared gardening bed.
+Now we will need to harden them off a couple of days before transplanting them into larger containers outdoors or into your prepared gardening beds that you have made for them.

 Hardening off your seedlings is not an issue with these healthy plants as long as it is not freezing, just set them in a sunny window sill for a few days rotate frequently then move them into outdoor sunlight for a couple of hours a few days of the week.